COME JOIN US FOR FUN AT OUR JULY 12TH HORSE TRIALS!

 Activities during the year usually include:

-Annual winter pot luck dinner and summer BBQ, and other social gatherings
+- Annual winter pot luck dinner, summer BBQ, holiday Yankee Swap, and other social gatherings

 We always welcome new members, both from West Newbury and other towns.
 Though we run horse competitions, most of our members are not competition-oriented.
 We organize the two horse trials eventing competitions to keep our exceptional facility active and as our only source of income to be able to continue to improve it and do the other activities listed above.
 We are both lucky and unique to have both riding rings and a small cross-country course on town-owned land so we work very hard to preserve and continually improve the facility.
 Times change and West Newbury is growing as well.
 We want to keep West Newbury horse-friendly and fun, and have a great time enjoying each other's company.